Instruments Owned by Nippon Music Foundation

 “Booth”

-The name "Booth" was taken from Mrs. Booth, an English lady.
-She purchased the violin about 1855 to form a quartet of Stradivari instruments for her two sons who showed considerable talent.
-In 1931, the violin was passed into the hands of Mischa Mischakoff (1896-1981), a celebrated American violinist, and in 1961, it became a part of the Henry Hottinger Collection in New York.
-The violin enjoys a very good reputation for excellent quality of tone and power and for good state of preservation.
+The name "Booth" was taken from Mrs. Booth of England.
+She purchased the violin around 1855 from Jean-Baptiste Vuillaume (1798-1875), the celebrated French violinmaker and dealer, to form a quartet of Stradivari instruments for her two sons who showed considerable talent.
+In 1931, the violin was passed into the hands of Mischa Mischakoff (1895-1981), a celebrated American violinist, and in 1961, it became part of the Henry Hottinger Collection in New York.
+The violin is well known for its excellent quality of tone, power, and good state of preservation.

 “Booth”